 • and Much More…

-CCAC is at your fingertips with the CCAC Go! mobile app.
+CCAC is at your fingertips with the MyCCAC Hub mobile app.
 Add, remove or rearrange the tiles to access what’s most useful to you.
 You will be able to see you schedule, view upcoming events, see your mid-term and final grades, access CCAC Self-Service, and more!

 Recommended Devices

-Use this link to help you decide what type of computer to purchase.
-Please note, depending on your major (CIT, Engineering, etc.), you may need a higher performing device to complete your assignments.
+Below is a suggestion of laptop or desktop requirements for a CCAC student with a general major.
+Please note, depending on your major (CIT, Multi-Media, Engineering, etc.), you may need a higher performing device to complete your assignments.

 Computer Resources